 The Rest of the Best Free Tax Preparation Software

-If You’re Unsure, Start With a Free Version
+If You’re Unsure, Start with a Free Version

 I’ve stressed this a few times already, but it should be crystal clear that it’s almost always best to start with free tax software.
-If you’re a first-time tax filer, you’re likely in the dark when it comes to how complicated your taxes will be; perhaps you imagine that a nightmare of numbers, forms, and frustration awaits.
+If you’re a first-time tax filer, you’re likely in the dark when it comes to how complicated your taxes will be; perhaps you imagine a nightmare of numbers, forms, and frustration awaits.
 But the truth is, if you work a typical nine-to-five job, your tax return might be way simpler than you think.

 Like I said earlier, every reputable tax software offers a comprehensive free tier to get you started — and in many cases, that may be enough to get you through the tax season.
-However, if it’s not, the good tax software companies, including TurboTax, allow you to simply upgrade to the level necessary to file your taxes without having to start all over again.
+However, if it’s not, the good tax software platforms, including TurboTax, allow you to simply upgrade to the level necessary to file your taxes without having to start all over again.

 Tax season is already a stressful time of the year, and there’s no need to make it even more of a headache.
 If you only require a straightforward tax return, you may be able to save yourself some cash, time, and stress, and file those federal taxes for free.